Clinical Supervision

 Therapists-in-training who need a secondary supervisor

-Experienced practitioners integrating IFS into their existing work
+Experienced therapists/practitioners integrating IFS into their existing work

 How I supervise: